singh-ashok25/webserver/README.md

-# webserver
+#webserver
-This is a simple web server based on Flask
+This is a simple web server based on Flask - new one

 # To run this websever  locally
 Install python3 on local host or virual env